pic

 ERROR: BoundsError: attempt to access 5-element Vector{Int64} at index [1, 3]

 The second approach sets the indices via ranges.
-These are denoted as <first>:<steps>:<last>, with Julia assuming increments of one if we omit <steps>.
-To respectively express the first and last index in a range, you can use the keywords begin and end.
+These are denoted as <first>:<steps>:<last>, with Julia assuming unit increments when omitting <steps>.
+To express the first and last index in a range, Julia provides the keywords begin and end.

 x = [4, 5, 6, 7, 8]